GLOBAL MARKETS-Japanese stimulus inaction sends yen soaring

 did not deliver so the market has basically wiped out all the

-"For the last two to three years the big theme in the market
+"For the last 2-3 years the big theme in the market was

 place."